tgtechy/Planetary-Positions/README.md

 ## Overview

 This application calculates and displays the heliocentric (Sun-centered) positions of planets using Keplerian orbital elements.
-It provides an interactive polar plot showing the positions of all planets from Mercury to Pluto, along with zodiac sign overlays and customizable visualization options.
+It provides an interactive polar plot showing the positions of all planets from Mercury to Pluto (yes, we consider pluto a proto-planet), along with zodiac sign overlays and customizable visualization options.

 ## Features

 ### Planetary Visualization
 - **Three Display Modes:**
   - **Markers**: Simple colored dots for each planet
-  - **Glyphs**: Astronomical symbols (☿♀⊕♂♃♄♅♆♇)
+  - **Glyphs**: Astronomical symbols (☿ ♀ ⊕ ♂ ♃ ♄ ♅ ♆ ♇)
-  - **Images**: Actual planet images for realistic visualization
+  - **Images**: Planet images for realistic visualization

 ### Date and Time Selection
 - Select any date from 1900 to 2100
-- Precise time input (hour, minute, second)
-- "Today" button for quick access to current date

 ### Visualization Options
 - **Logarithmic Radial Scale**: Toggle between linear and logarithmic distance scaling for better visualization of inner planets